Origins Story #2: Part 3

 “Not.
 The.
 Point.”
 She says, adding three more slaps.
 “That kid is still in the hospital, they’re dangerous.”

 She unfurls the newspaper and drops in onto my desk.
-On the very bottom of the front page is the article with a to a second page.
+On the very bottom of the front page is the article with a link to a second page.
 It contains all of the same information as other sources, except for on the second page.
 Just above the body copy of the article sits a photo from the bird’s eye perspective of the crime scene, like the reader is looking down upon the alley.
 It captures me, with Shawn lying against me, as well as the two young men running toward the inner corner of the alleyway leading to another street.

 “What is it?”
 Izzie asks, confused by my sudden interest.